 The award of BDS with Honours or BDS with Commendation is determined by a formula, detailed in the BDS Handbook, which incorporates every examination result throughout the BDS programme and the elective grade.
 Each element in the calculation is weighted so that, in summary, the final examination and the elective (professional examinations, BDS 4 and 5) are worth 60% of the achievable points, examination grades in BDS 1-3 are worth 30% of the achievable points and a further 10% is allocated to distinctions.
+From Session 2014 onwards, year Distinctions will not be awarded.
+The calculation of the Honours and Commendation will include previously awarded year Distinctions.
+The candidate's first attempt at an examination will be counted.

-5.4 Elective Study
+5.3 Elective Study